On Synergies and Poor Judgement

 See Download Center: White Paper #2: Strategy - and the Proper Use of M&A Tools.

-A LinkedIn article with a shorter web version of the same white paper is available here; White Paper #3: Strategy and Implementation - and the Lack of Results; White Paper #5: Buy-Side M&A (mergers and acquisitions); White Paper #6: Sell-Side M&A (divestitures, trade-sales and mergers); or White Paper #7: Should You Choose Financial or Industrial Investors/Owners?; or White Paper #9: A 15 Step Recipe for Developing Your High-Quality Business Model.
+A LinkedIn article with a shorter web version of the same white paper is available here; White Paper #3: Strategy and Implementation - and the Lack of Results; White Paper #5: Buy-Side M&A (mergers and acquisitions); White Paper #6: Sell-Side M&A (divestitures, trade-sales and mergers); White Paper #7: Should You Choose Financial or Industrial Investors/Owners?; or White Paper #9: A 15 Step Recipe for Developing Your High-Quality Business Model.

 - 100+ executed acquisitions, divestitures/trade-sales and merger/de-merger/joint venture projects.
 Focus on managing acquisition risk, negotiations, tactics and maximizing value.

 - Business unit size of US$10-250M, with deal sizes up to 2x these levels.